EMBL-EBI-TSI/cpa-instance/README.md

 | ---                   | --- |
 | `subnet_id`           | `subnet-123xyzta` |

-This information will be available in you AWS console, when using a manually configured AWS subnet, or will be available as an output in the `Deployments` page when you are using the `cpa-network` appliance.
+This information will be available in your AWS console, when using a manually configured AWS subnet, or will be available as an output in the `Deployments` page when you are using the appliance `cpa-network `.

 ##### Azure